 T-COHR Thematic Areas of Research Focus

 Biobehavioral factors related to oral and systemic health in special populations.
 MUSC’s patient population draws from both urban and rural areas statewide.
 Surrounding coastal islands are home to the Gullah population, a genetically homogeneous sub-population of African and Caribbean heritage.
 Major factors contributing to disparities and oral health outcomes in special populations include oral health literacy, behavioral approaches and cultural attitudes.
 Experience gained working with the Gullah population has substantially expanded the perspective in terms of cultural ethos, community engagement and research environment.
 It has also prompted a new model of oral health services research that departs from the traditional provider-centric model and moves toward community-based participatory research (CBPR) to incorporate oral health into culturally, racially and ethnically diverse settings.
 Translating findings to researchers and providers also requires new statistical methodologies to gain a better understanding of acquired dental health data.
-(Faculty: Andrews, Bandyopadhyay, Leite, Slate)
+(Faculty: Leite, Martin, Ramakrishnan)

 List of Faculty Areas of Research Focus